yzhang2332/yzhang2332.github.io/_pages/about.md

 I'm a second-year Ph.D. candidate from the School of Computing and Information Systems, University of Melbourne.
 I'm supervised by A/Prof.Wafa Johal, A/Prof.Jorge Goncalves, and Dr.Jarrod Knibbe from the [Human-Computer Interaction Group](https://cis.unimelb.edu.au/hci) and [Human-Robot Interaction Lab](https://chri-lab.github.io/).
 I completed my Bachelor's degree in Systems Engineering at the City University of Hong Kong in 2021.
 After that, I worked as a Research Engineer for two years at the [Institute for AI Industry Research](https://air.tsinghua.edu.cn/en/) at Tsinghua University.

 My current research focuses on leveraging implicit communication to enhance grounding between humans and robots during physical collaboration.
-By integrating multimodal interaction and multi-agent LLMs, I aim to enable collaborative robots to interpret and generate context-enriched, human-like communication.
+By integrating multi-agentic LLMs, I aim to enable collaborative robots to interpret and generate context-enriched, human-like communication.
 I strive to make actionable information exchange between humans and robots intuitive, contributing to more natural, effective, and inclusive interactions for daily activities in the future.

 Beyond human-robot collaboration, I am also interested in designing user-centric guiding robots for visually impaired individuals.
-Recently, I initiated a project to make robotics education accessible to visually impaired children, equipping them with the skills needed for a future surrounded by robotic technologies.

 My previous research has also explored autonomous driving.